 Forward to the Past.
 1990s in Detail

-The exhibition was designed by the 9th grade pupils.
-Their vision is alternative to the text-book presentation – their interpretation relies on memories of their parents, the analysis of everyday life in the city, the family photo albums and artifacts.
+The exhibition was designed by the 9th-grade pupils.
+Their vision is alternative to the text-book presentation – their interpretation relies on memories of their parents, the analysis of everyday life in the city, the family photo albums and artefacts.
 The exhibition does not display important events, big names or dates.
-It shows the mosaic of every day details, personal stories of parents, with no judgements or "grand" narratives.
+It shows the mosaic of everyday details, personal stories of parents, with no judgements or "grand" narratives.

 The stands are divided into 6 sections, according to the following topics: